2025–26 Ole Miss Rebels women's basketball team

-The 2025–26 Ole Miss Rebels women's basketball team will represent the University of Mississippi during the 2025–26 NCAA Division I women's basketball season.
+The 2025–26 Ole Miss Rebels women's basketball team represented the University of Mississippi during the 2025–26 NCAA Division I women's basketball season.
 The Rebels, led by eighth-year head coach Yolett McPhee-McCuin, will play their home games at The Sandy and John Black Pavilion at Ole Miss and compete as members of the Southeastern Conference (SEC).

 Previous season

 The Rebels finished the season 22–11 (10–6 SEC) to finish tied for sixth place in the conference.
 They received an at-large bid to the NCAA tournament, where they defeated Ball State and Baylor before falling to UCLA in the Sweet Sixteen.